uvyne-rop/capstone--PHP-Project/README.md

-# Prompt-Powered Kickstart: Building a Beginner’s Toolkit for PHP
+ Building a Beginner’s Toolkit for PHP

 ##  Overview
 This project is a beginner-friendly PHP toolkit created using Generative AI to help new developers understand PHP through hands-on practice.
 It demonstrates how PHP works in real-world web development by building a simple web application that handles HTTP requests and user input.